Seirdy/seirdy.one/content/posts/layered-content-blocking.md

 <q>Malicious extensions can still request permission to read the contents of the page.
 What have you done differently besides adding new APIs?</q>
 : The difference is that these malicious extensions will require the extra permission to access your data for all websites, while extensions using declarative APIs will not.
 Security-conscious users can keep that fact in mind.
 However, we shouldn't speak for other users with different priorities.

-  I imagine that [an opinionated security-focused browser](https://hexavalent.org/) could make it possible for users to enable privileged extensions only on a site-by-site basis, for those interested.
+	I imagine that [an opinionated security-focused browser](https://web.archive.org/web/20220607001654/https://hexavalent.org/) could make it possible for users to enable privileged extensions only on a site-by-site basis, for those interested <ins>(Update: Hexavalent has been discontinued)</ins>.
 Personally, I think that it's probably best to limit scriptlet injection to signed scripts.[^7]

   Another difference is that while declarative filtering does have reduced functionality, it's also more effective in some ways.
 Declarative filters generally have a lower footprint and are less likely to experience the delayed execution that lets some unwanted content slip through.